Are school principals’ salaries attractive?

 Data collected from middle-income countries show that many offer significantly higher salaries for school principals as a share of GDP per capita.
 These reflect the relative scarcity of principals’ qualifications in the labour market.
 However, not all countries offer such a salary and there is much wider variation than in richer countries.
 In Eswatini and Kenya, principals earn between four and six times the GDP per capita.
 At the lower end, principals in El Salvador and Pakistan earn well below the GDP per capita.
 Also observed was the wide range of the salaries from the starting level to the highest level: in Guatemala and Rwanda, salaries start at about 1.5 times and eventually reach 4.6 times the GDP per capita.

 The ratio of principals’ starting salaries to those of experienced teachers is another measure of a country’s approaches to making the position attractive to teachers.
 In 2022, headteachers earned about 20% more than teachers with 15 years of experience on average in 33 countries, although the gap varied widely by country.
-In Italy, principals’ starting salary was more than twice as much as that of experienced teachers while in the Netherlands it was 40% less, making it an exception, alongside Colombia.
+In Italy, principals’ starting salary was more than twice as much as that of experienced teachers while in the Kingdom of the Netherlands it was 40% less, making it an exception, alongside Colombia.
 Analysis of Eurydice data suggests that this relationship has shifted slightly in European countries in recent years.
 In 2016/17, principals’ starting salaries were on average over 25% more than that of teachers with 15 years of experience but by 2020/21, the ratio had fallen to 20% (European Commission/EACEA/Eurydice, 2022).
 In Uruguay, in both primary and secondary education, a principal’s salary is about 80% of what a full-time teacher at the highest grade earns, depending on the school’s size, with vice-principals earning even less (ANEP, 2024; INEEd, 2016).

 Pay scales and incentive structures vary